-SHRI P. N. SAPRU: I am sure the Minister is a psychological case.
+Shri P. N. SAPRU: I am sure the Minister is a psychological case.
 I have no doubt about that.
 What I was saying was, we would like to know whether any special attention is being paid in this Institute to psychological medicine.
-They have in British Universities a Diploma called D. P, M. Have we any such Diploma in this institution and have we any special arrangements for psychological medicine?
+They have in British Universities a Diploma called D. P. M. Have we any such Diploma in this institution and have we any special arrangements for psychological medicine?

-Another feature to which I should like to invite your a tention is that we wanted this institution to do some research in indigenous pharmacopoeia, the pharmacopoeia of the land.
-We did not want it to become an Ayurvedic Or a Unani ins itution but we wanted it to do research on the pharmacopoeia which has been handed down to us from the ages.
+Another feature to which I should like to invite your a tention is that we wanted this institution to do some research in indigenous pharmacopoeia, the pharmacopoeia of the land. did not want it to become an Ayurvedic or a Unani institution but we wanted it to do research on the pharmacopoeia which has been handed down to us from the ages.
 Probably there are some drugs of value in that pharmacopoeia and that I think is the best con ribution that we could make to our ancient systems of medicine.
 We want to know whether this purpose too has been kept in mind by this institution.

-Now, Sir, I would like .0 ask one or two questions regarding the aca-dsmic side of this institution.
-There was a divergence of view in regard of the academic composition of the body which should control or guide educat'on in this Institute.
-There was a minority consisting of myself -ind I think Dr. Adbul Hamid and there was a majority.
-The minority view was that this institution should no' be allowed to become the close preserve of a body of men who adored themselves.
-There is nothing which is more hateful than Narcissism whelher in life or in medicine or in any walk of life.
-There is a tendency in us to worship ourselves.
-We did not want this institution to develop along those lines.
-We wanted that n th'.s institution there should be a number of persons on the Faculty from other Universities as well.
-The Faculty should not be a closed corporation of the teachers of the University alone; it should have some representatives of other Universities as well.
-Now, I should like to know whether any importance-of course, as I said, this represented the minority v'ew has been attached to this point of, view and if so what is the composition of the academic body which controls the Institute?
+Now, Sir, I would like to ask one or two questions regarding the academic side of this institution. was a divergence of view in regard to the academic composition of the body which should control or guide education in this Institute. was a minority consisting of myself and I think Dr. Adbul Hamid there was a majority.
+The minority view was that this institution should become allowed to close preserve of a body of men who adored themselves.
+There is nothing which is more hateful than Narcissism whether in life or in medicine in any walk of life.
+There is a tendency in us to worship ourselves. did not want this institution develop along those lines.
+We wanted that 'n ${ m th}^{\cdot}{ m s}$ institution should be a number of persons on the Faculty from other Universities The Faculty should not be a closed corporation of the teachers the University alone; it should have some representatives of other Universities as well.
+Now, I should like to whether any importance-of course, as I said, this represented the minority vew-has been attached to this point of view and if so what is the composition of the academic body which controls the Institute?

 Then we are told that lack of accommodation and hospital facilities prevented a larger number of post-graduates being accepted for training.
-We have not been told exactly how many post-graduate students were accepted for training.
-A larger number, we are told, were not accepted for training.
+We have not been told exactly many post-graduate students were accepted for training. Α larger number, we are told, were not accepted for training.
 What is your target?
-For how many postgraduate students do you wish to provide facilities?
-In considering this matter it should be remembered that this was meant to be essentially a post-graduate institution.
+For how many post-graduate students do you wish to provide facilities? considering this matter it should remembered that this was meant to be essentially a post-graduate institution.
 It is not enough for us to be told that it has a very good undergraduate college.
-We have got so many under-graduate colleges.
-This was meant to be a post-graduate college.
+We have got many under-graduate colleges. was meant to be a post-graduate college.

-Then we are told that each student is given a problem for research which he pursues under the guidance of his teacher.
-Some information should have been made available to us to the results of that guidance.
-Some information should have been given to us 40 what the results of the students' efforts in research have been.
-Sir.
-I think we are entitled to have more specific information as regards the methods which are employed in teaching medicine.
-Because this was to be a teachers' training college and we would like to know the me'hods which are be'ng pursued to train teachers for our med'cal colleges in this institution.
+Then we are told that each student is given a problem for research which he pursues under the guidance his teacher.
+Some information should have been made available to us the results of that guidance.
+Some information should have been given to us to what the results students' efforts in research been.
+Sir, I think we are entitled to have more specific information as regards the methods which are employed in teaching medicine.
+Because this was to be a teachers' training college and we would like to know the methods which are being pursued to train teachers for our med cal leges in this institution.